davidkovacwebdev/Git-action-remote-command/README.md

-# Git workflow which remotelly accesses a server and executes commands
+# Git workflow which remotely accesses a server and executes commands
 ## Prerequisites:
 - Git repository and account
 - Server with SSH keys and access allowed (The code and tutorial is specifically made for Digital Ocean's droplet.
 Some steps may vary depending on the exact host you use)